JasonS2008/MACH-130/README.md

 # MACH-130
 CNC Mill Machining, G-Code

-These are my notes for the class (summer 2025 session).
+These are my assignments/notes for the summer session.

+The machine used is a HAAS Mini-Mill.